gCaglia/password-generator/README.md

 safe-password-generator
 ```

-The generated password will contain a mix of upper case letters, lower case letters, and numbers.
+The following command line arguments are offered:
+- `-l` or `--length`: Any positive integer.
+Defines the length of the generated password.
+- `--alphanumeric`: If passed, output will only contain alphanumeric characters.
+- `-c` or `--clean`: If passed, the "Your password: " part of the output will be hidden.